 - In the school year 2017/2018 school attendance by our pupils was 93%.
 20 students were absent for 20 or more days during the school year 2017/2018.
 6 days were lost through suspension.

-- Currently in this school year school attendance by our pupils is 96%.
-0 students were absent for 20 or more days during this school year.
-0 days were lost through suspension or expulsion.
+- Currently in this school year school attendance by our pupils is 94%.
+3 students were absent for 20 or more days during this school year to date.
+0 days have been lost through suspension or expulsion.

 - With this strategy, we hope to improve on these figures.